fastrgv/Asud/README.md

 need help, you can select any cell with the mouse, then use the k-key.
 This, last-resort **Key-Cell** test searches the ramifications of selecting each digit in the cell, which might lead to a logical contradiction.
 If so, the digit is shown in RED, indicating it should be removed.
-A contradiction appears in the form of a cell that would become empty outlined in blue.
+A contradiction eventually appears in the form of a cell that would become empty, outlined in blue.
 The logic sequence for that contradiction appears in the terminal window.

-If no blue cells appear, then you will have to try something else.
+If no blue cells appear, then no contradictions were found and you will have to try something else.
-**Key-Cell** is a cheap equivalent to a combination of advanced methods (like 3Dmedusa, Alternate-Inference-Chain, Hidden-Unique-Rectangle, linkedPairs, bad-Xcycles, Ywing, etc.), all of which assume a single in a cell, followed by a chain of inferences leading to a contradiction.
+**Key-Cell** is a cheap equivalent to a combination of advanced methods (like 3Dmedusa, Alternate-Inference-Chain, Hidden-Unique-Rectangle, etc.), all of which assume a single in a cell, followed by a chain of inferences leading to a contradiction.

 A logical sequence of new singles followed by the resulting deletions is written to the console window to explain why the blue cells are empty.